CiscoDevNet/terraform-provider-fmc/docs/resources/device_vti_interface.md

 description: |-
   This device manages Device Virtual Tunnel Interface (VTI) configuration.
   The following applies:
-  Ipv4 address of tunnel source interface is taken by default.
+  Ipv4 address configured on tunnel source interface is taken by default.
 This can be overriden by tunnel_source_interface_ipv6_address.Either IPv4 or IPv6 or borrow_ip_interface is required, which needs to match with ipsec_tunnel_mode.
 ---

 # fmc_device_vti_interface (Resource)

 This device manages Device Virtual Tunnel Interface (VTI) configuration.
  The following applies:
- - Ipv4 address of tunnel source interface is taken by default.
+ - Ipv4 address configured on tunnel source interface is taken by default.
 This can be overriden by tunnel_source_interface_ipv6_address.
  - Either IPv4 or IPv6 or borrow_ip_interface is required, which needs to match with ipsec_tunnel_mode.

 ## Example Usage